Dartvauder/NeuroSandboxWebUI/README.md

 1) All generations are saved in the *outputs* folder
 2) You can press the `Clear` button to reset your selection
-3) To stop the generation process, click the `Stop generation` button
+3) To stop the generation process, press the `Stop generation` button
 4) You can turn off the application using the `Close terminal` button
-5) You can open the *outputs* folder by clicking on the `Outputs` button
+5) You can open the *outputs* folder using the `Outputs` button
+6) You can reload your interface using the `Reload models` button

 ## Where can i get models and voices?